dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries.md

 ---
 # Consume ASP.NET Core Razor components from Razor class libraries

 Components can be shared in a [Razor class library (RCL)](xref:razor-pages/ui-class) across projects.
-An RCL can be included from:
+Include components and static assets in an app from:

 * Another project in the solution.
+* A referenced .NET library.
 * A NuGet package.
-* A referenced .NET library.

 Just as components are regular .NET types, components provided by an RCL are normal .NET assemblies.